Creating and Using a DLL in C#.NET

 What is a DLL?

-Why use DLLs?
+Why Use DLLs?

-Creating a DLL in C#
+How to Create a DLL in C#

 Steps to Create a DLL: